brett-webster/haveibeenpwned-API/README.md

 ### Cloning Repo:

-Pull down shared ‘Restor3d-take-home’ repo into your local directory.
+Pull down shared ‘haveibeenpwned-API’ repo into your local directory.
 Use Github’s fork function, then clone the repo by entering the below command into your CLI.
 Navigate to that directory

 ```bash
 git clone [https-url] [new-folder-name]